bkenndpngineering/Kinetic-Maze-Reborn/README.md

     git submodules init
     git submodules update
     ```
-  -**This step only needs to be done once post-install, or when submodules are updated**
+  -**This step only needs to be done once post-install, or when submodules are updated** (may not work to update submodules)

 ## Running the program